-Those who let negativity brew in their heart and allow it to boil over too are comparable to sculptors of stone.
-They remain mostly pessimistic and negative, flustered, and crossed.
+Those who let negativity brew in their hearts and allow it to boil over too are comparable to sculptors of stone.
+They remain mostly pessimistic and negative, flustered, and cross.
 For every adverse situation, for every negative emotion, anger is their only response.
-With each episode, their resentment only grows, the lines of anger become deeper, thicker, more ingrained.
+With each episode, their resentment only grows, and the lines of anger become deeper, thicker, more ingrained.

 2. The Sand Sculptor

 Angry ones of this type are more common in our world.
-Envisage drawing a line on the sand, no matter how deep or how thick, it is not permanent.
-Irrespective of how firm the wall of a sandcastle, one wave and it is washed ashore.
-Similarly, there are many who get angry but they do not keep anger in their heart, they let it go.
+Envisage drawing a line in the sand, no matter how deep or how thick, it is not permanent.
+Irrespective of how firm the wall of a sandcastle is, one wave and it is washed ashore.
+Similarly, there are many who get angry but they do not keep anger in their hearts, they let it go.

-While frenzied, they may build castles of thoughts, of decisions, but one wave of bliss, a tide of good times, an act of apology, a show of remorse from the offender, and they immediately bring down their walls and go back to their usual happy self.
-Wise ones keep their kind hearts pure enough to not become sculptors of the stone, they may get angry but they let it go.
-Ultimately, it causes no damage to the sand, the lines get wiped off, the structures get demolished in no time.
+While frenzied, they may build castles of thoughts, of decisions, but one wave of bliss, a tide of good times, an act of apology, a show of remorse from the offender, and they immediately bring down their walls and go back to their usual, happy self.
+The wise ones keep their kind hearts pure enough to not become sculptors of stone, they may get angry but they let it go.
+Ultimately, it causes no damage to the sand, the lines are wiped away, and the structures are demolished in no time.

 3. The Surfer